Ghost Guns: California’s Legal Requirements for Self-Made Firearms

 - A person, corporation, or firm cannot knowingly allow, facilitate, aid, or abet the manufacture or assembling of a firearm pursuant to this section by a person who is prohibited from possessing a firearm under state law.

 Penalties for Violating PC 29180

-Because California takes its gun control laws seriously, a violation of the legal requirements above could hold harsh consequences.
+Because California takes its gun control laws seriously, you may be facing harsh consequences if you get caught with a ghost gun.
 The penalties for failing to comply with PC 29180 vary depending on what kind of firearm resulted in the violation.

 If the firearm is a handgun, a violation of this section is punishable by:

 - Up to $1,000 in fines and/or